jinglinstella/tournest/readme.md

 # Tournest
 A tour booking platform that allows users to register an account, view tour descriptions, write reviews, place orders and more.
-A user can be either a regular user or an admin.
+A user can be either a regular user or an admin. </br>
+This is a practice project to hone my full-stack development skills.
 ## Features
 - [x] Create an account
 - [x] Sign in and Sign out